1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction record chart shows Heritage Auctions maintaining consistent strength in recent years, with notable grade premiums driving steady appreciation across multiple sales.
+The auction record chart shows Heritage Auctions delivering notable grade premiums and steady appreciation across multiple sales.

 Market activity: 1959 Proof Penny